Undergraduate Academic Advisor

 Joseph Borowiec is an alumnus of Polytechnic who joined the faculty of the Department of Mechanical and Aerospace Engineering as an Industry Associate Professor in 2009.
 He was promoted to Industry Professor in 2012 and teaches courses at the undergraduate and graduate level.
 He was also an Adjunct Professor from 1996 to 2008 and is a licensed Professional Engineer.

 Classes Professor Borowiec has taught include: Statics, Mechanics of Materials, Senior Design I, Senior Design II, Finite Element Analysis, Mechanical Vibrations, Introduction to Solid Mechanics, Advanced Mechanics of Materials, Advanced Dynamics, Digital Controls, Applied Computational Methods, and Vibrations II.
-He is also the undergraduate academic advisor for the Department of Mechanical and Aerospace Engineering, sits on numerous committees, and was one elected to the NYU University Senate as a Faculty Senator from 2014 to 2018.
+He is also an undergraduate academic advisor in the Department of Mechanical and Aerospace Engineering, sits on numerous committees, and was one elected to the NYU University Senate as a Faculty Senator from 2014 to 2018.
 Recipient of the 2019 Jacobs Excellence in Education Award.

 During his career in industry, Professor Borowiec worked on over 100 products and subsystems.
 He developed particular expertise in the areas of thermal and structural dynamics design and testing.
 He was a member of numerous award winning commercial product design teams (Two Bell Laboratories President's Gold Awards, Bell Laboratories President's Silver Award, NSG President's Award, Two Lucent Technologies Envronment Champions Awards) and government sector development teams.

 Polytechnic Institute of New York, 1984

 Alcatel Lucent (formerly Lucent, formerly AT&T Bell Labs), June 1985 to October 2008